morganbengtsson/dungeon/report/report.rst

    Dungeons generated with low and high values.

-Finally video_ of the resulting dungeon after six iterations is shown along with a screenshot_ of the result:
+Finally a video_ of the resulting dungeon after six iterations is available, along with a screenshot_ of the results:

 .. _video: https://www.youtube.com/watch?v=-ZhnmNAsNJo